 Mix all ingredients together.
 Store in a jar, tightly lidded, in a cool, dark place.
 Makes a little more than a cup.

 Use as desired, light or heavy, on barbecued items.
-I would recommend massaging this into the meat, then tightly wrapping meat, letting it rest, for two to three hours in the fridge.
-Overnight?
-Why not!
+Massage this into the meat, then tightly wrap.
+Let rest for two to three hours minimum and up to overnight in the fridge.

 * Any time I go beyond two to three hours for a rub, brine or marinade, I use kosher rather than table salt.
 Here’s a great conversion chart from Morton.
 (Not all kosher salts use the same conversion ratio.)